 Claire is an actor who trained at RADA and Bretton Hall.

 She has acted extensively on stage and screen.
-On stage Claire has worked
+On stage Claire has recently

-Summer Rep and played Vivianne in the play Women of Twilight at
+(also for PTM).
+She played Vivianne in the play Women of Twilight at the

 (see Theatre Reviews page).